 This church is located in Harlem on 138th Street and has been home to a large Baptist congregation since 1923.
 The church has played a major role in cultivating Gospel music, especially during the Harlem Renaissance.

-Another church of Episcopal denomination, this St. Barts occupies an entire city block on Park Ave between 50th and 51st streets.
-The church was built in 196 and features domed ceilings.
+Another church of Episcopal denomination, St. Bart’s occupies an entire city block on Park Ave between 50th and 51st streets.
+The church as it currently stands was built in 1916 and features domed ceilings.

 The Church of St. Francis Xavier is a Roman Catholic parish in the Jesuit tradition.
 Focusing on interfaith dialogue, they give daily mass.
-Getting the chance to see the domes and arches alone are well worth the visit.
+The chance to see the domes and arches alone are well worth the visit.
 Located on 16th Street between 5th and 6th Avenues.

 Featured image: archpaper.com